idlescience/idlescience.github.io/_posts/2023-10-16-iea-benefits-redistribution.markdown

 Where $\theta_{j} = \frac{\alpha_{j}}{c_{j}}$​​ is the ratio between player $j$'s share $\alpha_{j}$ in the global benefit and their marginal cost of emissions reduction $c_{j}$.

-Certainly!
-Here's the markdown code for the "Experimental Example" section:

 ## Experimental Example

-To illustrate the above mathematical solutions in a practical scenario, consider ten relevant countries that have shown active participation in global environmental agreements.
-These countries include Australia, Brazil, Canada, China, Germany, India, Japan, Russia, South Africa, and Spain.
+To illustrate the above mathematical solutions in a practical scenario, consider the game where ten countries have shown active participation in global environmental agreements.
+These example include Australia, Brazil, Canada, China, Germany, India, Japan, Russia, South Africa, and Spain.

 For our cooperative game, let's assign arbitrary values to the parameters for each country based on hypothetical scenarios related to their economic capacities, emissions levels, and cost-benefit analyses.
-Given these values, we can compute the net benefit for each country using the equation \eqref{eq:pi}:

-<div id="iea-benefits-redistribution-react-app"></div>

-From the computed net benefit values of each posible colaition in the game, we can deduce the Shapley value for each country, which represents the equitable distribution of benefits derived from the grand coalition emission reduction effort.
-The benefit of any coalition $S \subseteq N$ in this game is the sum of the benefit of ervery member $i \in $ in the coalition, conditioned to the fact that all of the members are part of it when computing each country benefit.
+Given these values, we can compute the net benefit for each country using the equation \eqref{eq:pi}.
+Then, the benefit of any coalition $S \subseteq N$ in this game is the sum of the benefit of ervery member $i \in $ in the coalition  \eqref{eq:pi_s}, conditioned to the fact that all of the members are part of it when computing each country benefit through \eqref{eq:q}.

 $$
 \begin{equation}